June 30, 2016

 While the first formal CCNPI projects did not kick off until 2011, Clean Cities and the NPS have been working together since the 1990s.
 For example, in 1999 Mammoth Cave National Park started using E85, a high-level ethanol blend containing 51%-83% ethanol depending on season and geography.

 Today the park runs all fleet vehicles on alternative fuels, and continues to benefit greatly from its partnership with Kentucky Clean Fuels, the local Clean Cities coalition led by longtime Coordinator Melissa Howell.
-At Crater Lake National Park in Oregon, since 2010 visitors have also gotten around in compressed natural gas trolleys, thanks to a partnership with the local utility and assistance from Rogue Valley Clean Cities, led by Coordinator Mike Quilty.
+Since 2010, visitors at Crater Lake National Park in Oregon have gotten around in compressed natural gas trolleys.

 Unique Outreach Campaigns Engage Visitors

 In addition to leading by example with their own vehicles, national parks are also educating their visitors through signage and educational presentations about ways to reduce petroleum and emissions.
 A majority of the outreach campaign for Acadia National Park in Maine, for example, employs a robust array of signs and vehicle decals from the CCNPI Green Rides Toolkit.